Career Track Consults

 Elsa joins the Career Tracks Program to offer advice and assistance on: grant-writing, tour booking, producing, self-management, poster and web design, and music videos.

-Lorena has been working with SaskMusic since ‘97, so she's seen many phases of the music industry.
-As Communications Manager for SaskMusic, former coordinator of the Flatland Music Festival (which ran for 10 years) and many other live events and workshops, and an artist/songwriter/freelance musician herself, she can assist artists with their overall marketing strategies and business plans.
+Lorena is a longtime staff member of SaskMusic and seen many phases of the music industry.
+As Communications & Operations Manager for SaskMusic, former coordinator of the Flatland Music Festival (which ran for 10 years) and many other live events and workshops, and an artist/songwriter/freelance musician herself, she specializes in helping artists with their overall marketing strategies and business plans.
 She also addresses questions regarding songwriting, including demo critiques; live performance; and more.
 She is well-versed in social media strategies, design and publicity, and enjoys nearly every genre of music, with a special fondness for a well-crafted hook.
 She has sat on juries for numerous major funders and awards shows in Canada and volunteered for numerous music orgs and boards.

-Lorena is a professional singer/songwriter and musician, having performed as a freelance player in jazz, rock, pop and country bands in Canada, the U.S. and overseas, on everything from army bases to gala awards shows.
-She has also toured with her own original alt/pop/country music, receiving pop chart airplay and garnering prime time TV performance spots in adult contemporary/pop and country, and she also provides web design and promotional services as a sideline.
+Lorena is a professional singer/songwriter and musician, having performed as a freelance side player in jazz, rock, pop and country bands in Canada, the U.S. and overseas, on everything from army bases to gala awards shows.
+She has also toured with her own original alt/pop/country music, receiving pop chart airplay and garnering prime time TV performance spots in adult contemporary/pop.

 Kaelen Klypak received his Arts and Entertainment Management Diploma from Capilano University in North Vancouver and now resides in Saskatoon as the Program Manager for SaskMusic.
 He manages the export and professional development of Saskatchewan Music Industry Individuals.